 The CIP includes \$1.9 billion for water conveyance projects.
 Funds included in the CIP for conveyance include the research and development of alternate conveyance conduits and water supplies for the City in order to provide more dependability within the water system, including the Rondout-West Branch Tunnel.
 DEP has completed an evaluation of alternatives to mitigate the leak in the Rondout-West Branch tunnel and has elected to construct an approximately three mile long bypass tunnel.
-Funding for the first time, a 10-year FAD to the City.
-USEPA bypass is included in the CIP.
+Funding for the bypass is included in the CIP.